mryndzionek/composable-sdr/README.md

 'programming in the large' code gets ugly really fast.
 And here is where Haskell comes in.
 The idea is to use C/C++ interop to 'lift' low-level APIs to streams and folds in [Streamly](https://hackage.haskell.org/package/streamly).
 The hope is to create a framework in which efficient DSP is possible and without sacrificing code quality even for complex signal processing flows.
+In other words this will be a 'vehicle' to connect [liquid-dsp](https://github.com/jgaeddert/liquid-dsp) functions into more complex and powerful topologies while preserving desired non-functional requirements.

 This repo will stay fairly low-level.
 The applications built using provided processing blocks should be lean and mean, so that it's possible to deploy them on even not-so-powerful, embedded,